A roundabout of 50 fun and scariest DIY Halloween Garden Ideas for your outdoors to try!

 18. Shady Cemetery Fence

-Take a cue from this DIY to convert your yard into a gloomy cemetery space complete with crosses, tombstones, and fence.
+Take a cue from this DIY to convert your yard into a gloomy cemetery space complete with crosses, tombstones, and a fence.
 Don’t hesitate to toss a stray bone or two on the ground just for peeps!

 19. Lonely Yard Zombie